simplyEmmanuel/manuel-portfolio/src/pages/index.md

     section_id: Services
     serviceslist:
       - content: >-
-          I build awesome, optimized and responsive website that is viewable on any device.
+          I build awesome, optimized and responsive website that is viewable and responsive on any device.
         title: RESPONSIVE WEBSITE
       - content: >-
-          For your quality logos, web designs, flyers and so on, you can trust our services to provide you with the best.
+          For your quality logos, web designs, flyers and so on, you can trust my services to provide you with the best and great satisfaction.
         title: GRAPHIC | WEB DESIGN
       - content: >-
           I can manage your website efficiently and provide your with latest